Factors of IID on Trees: Abstract

 {\bf Acknowledgement.} I thank Allan Sly and Yuval Peres for allowing me to include \ref t.sly/.
 I also thank Lewis Bowen, Yuval Peres and Jeff Steif for various discussions of this material.
+I am grateful to a referee for helpful remarks.

 \noop#1{ } \jobname.bbl

 \filbreak \begingroup \eightpoint\sc \parindent=0pt\baselineskip=10pt

 Department of Mathematics, 831 E 3rd St, Indiana University, Bloomington, IN 47405-7106 \emailwww{rdlyons@indiana.edu} {http://mypage.iu.edu/\string~rdlyons/}